freee/a11y-guidelines/en/source/intro/contributing.rst

 Notation Rules
 ==============

-The Japanese part of this document is written in accordance with the `JTF Japanese Standard Style Guide (for translation)`_ published by the `Japan Translation Federation`_.
+The Japanese part of this document is written in accordance with the `JTF Style Guide for Translators Working into Japanese`_ published by the `Japan Translation Federation`_.
 The `.textlintrc` in the repository's root directory contains the rules of textlint currently in use, though it is not yet complete.

 About the English Version
 =========================